disclosure: we were sent the item mentioned for the purpose of review

 The object of the game is to be the first player to complete their Eco Town by rolling a coloured dice and placing the correct coloured Eco play piece on the correct circle.

 There are also lots of discussion opportunities with this game – what does each play piece represent?
 What do they each mean for the environment?
 How can we help to look after the environment?
-Monkey has already come across most of the items in the game with his Wonderworld Eco House.
-He loves Wind Turbines as there a large wind farms near to Granny’s house in Spain, and a few houses in our road have Solar Panels on their roofs.
+My son has already come across most of the items in the game with his Wonderworld Eco House.
+He loves Wind Turbines as there are large wind farms near Granny’s house in Spain, and a few houses in our road have Solar Panels on their roofs.

-I can see Monkey using this game as part of his imaginary play – linking it up with his Eco House, his train set and playmat.
-We’ve all been really impressed with the games play potential and you can see how much Monkey enjoyed it in our Vlog here ….
+I can see him using this game as part of his imaginary play – linking it up with his Eco House, his train set and playmat.
+We’ve all been really impressed with the games play potential and you can see how much he enjoyed it in our Vlog here…

 The rubberwood play pieces are supplied in brown paper bags rather than plastic, a nice touch.
 I have one slight niggle with the packaging – the game box itself is made of very flimsy cardboard, much thinner than in any of the other game boxes we have from Wonderworld.
 I can see this box getting torn quite easily, which would be a shame, as I think we’ll have plenty of years worth of play from the game itself.

 The Eco Town Game is currently priced at £19.50, and we give it a big thumbs up, as there is lots of play potential with this game.